students in kings cross

 You don’t have to have a diagnosed condition to reach out to the Wellbeing service.
 You may be going through acute stress, a bereavement, financial hardship, bullying, or struggling with drugs and alcohol, for example.
 It may be that our counselling service could help you, or there are many helplines and organisations which offer support we can refer you to.
 We also have a hardship fund for those students in financial crisis.

-Support with issues relating to your lifestyle choices
+Support with addiction issues

 Drugs and Alcohol